zturtleman/spearmint-patch-data/README.md

   * Quake III Arena window icons based on quake3.svg image from ioquake3 project.
   * RTCW and ET window icons based on wet.svg image from zenthought.org.
+  * World of Padman window icon based on icon.svg image from World of Padman 1.6.
   * rtcwcommon/scripts/common.shader and ui_wolf.shader are edited versions to fix syntax from RTCW pak0.pk3.

 ## Games